ryanwcchan/otsu-web-dev-project/README.md

 ### Summary - Ryan Chan

 My approach to this web page was to have a simplistic look.
 I wanted to add more animations/effects but I felt that it takes away from the main part which is to showcase the OTSU team.
 I removed the \* selector for margin, padding and box-sizing so that I can adjust the spacing.
 I also decided to use tailwind css to easily add responsiveness to the webpage without needing to change any of the prexisiting css.
-For the team member card, I removed the rounded on the pictures to show the alt text clearering when the image is not loading.
+For the team member card, I removed the rounded on the pictures to show the alt text clearer when the image is not loading.